 Teaching kids about money early on in life can help them avoid financial issues later in life.
-Don't expect schools to do this for you because only 17 states have schools require students to attend a personal finance course in high school.
-And only a handful of those provide quality personal finance education; just 5, in fact, according to the Champlain College's Center for Financial Literacy.
+Don't expect schools to do this for you because only 17 states have schools that require students to attend a personal finance course in high school.
+And only a handful of those provides quality personal finance education; just five, in fact, according to the Champlain College's Center for Financial Literacy.

-If that's not enough to convince you, here are some sobering statistics from the National Financial Capability Study (2016) that was conducted by FINRA Foundation:
+If that's not enough, here are some sobering statistics from the National Financial Capability Study (2016) that was conducted by FINRA Foundation:

 Because kids this age also love play-acting, you might want to play a shopping game with them.
 Get play money and some toys, snacks, and other store items and act as a shopkeeper while your kid tries to buy stuff from your store.
 Not only will the game indulge their need to exercise their imagination, but it also helps imprint the basics of commerce in their mind.

-Help your kids open a savings account.
-Children's accounts in banks usually have no fees or no minimum balance required.
+Since they'll be earning money, help your kids open a savings account.
+Children's accounts in banks sometimes have no fees or no minimum balance required.
 Encourage them to make weekly deposits to the account and point out how their money is growing.
 Teach them the concept of interest and how they still earn a little bit of money by putting their savings in a bank.

-Teaching your child about money doesn't have to mean lecturing them all the time.
+Teaching your child about money doesn't have to mean lecturing them.
 You can make learning fun by playing board games that feature money management such as Monopoly or Game of Life.
-Sims is a good video game that will help instill the importance of working for money and living on a budget.
+Sims is a good video game that will help instill the importance of working for your money and living on a budget.

 Did you know that you can teach your kid about the value of investing at this age?
 Damon Williams of Chicago talks about how he was able to build a $50,000 stock portfolio by the time he was 14 in this YouTube video.
 And he did all of that just because he wanted to buy an expensive pair of Nike basketball shoes.
 If you're not knowledgeable about the stock market, then this can be a great learning opportunity for both of you.

 There are lots of other examples of how you can ensure your child is financially literate.
 But the most important method is by example.
 Talk to them about your family's financial status.
 Let them see the bills, your bank accounts, credit card statements, etc. Show them how you save money for family vacations, birthday parties, and gifts.
 Practice frugal shopping, couponing, and patience.
+Schools don't teach students to manage money, and this is why the financial education of children and students is the parents' area of responsibility.
 Remember, children learn more by watching than by listening.